 The Pixel 6 series in general will differ from what Google delivered last year quite a bit.
 It will differ not only in regards to the design, but when it comes to internals as well.
 It seems like Google is changing focus yet again, and plans to offer premium Pixel devices to the masses.
 As most of you probably know, the Pixel 5 that launched last year was a mid-range smartphone.
 This change probably means that the Pixel 6 series will also carry a higher price tag, though.
 At this point, Google even revealed a ton of official information on both smartphones, which we’ll mention below.
 Either way, let’s take a look at what the base Pixel 6 is expected to offer, shall we.

 This article will be regularly updated with new information on the Google Pixel 6 (this is a preview article) — both official teasers and credible leaks, rumors, and insider claims — as it becomes available in the run-up to the release of the upcoming Android smartphone.
-The last update was made on June 21.
+The last update was made on September 21.

 The Google Pixel 6 will usher in new design language for Pixel flagships

 The Pixel 6 surfaced in CAD-based renders already, and those renders were essentially confirmed by official images Google shared.
 The Google Pixel 6 will be made out of metal and glass.
 The device will offer a bolder design than its predecessor, though not as minimalistic.
 It will combine several colors, and an odd-looking camera island that will protrude on the back.
 This camera strip will be horizontal, and will stretch from the left edge to the right edge.
 It will be curved towards the sides, though.